zillionare/python-project-wizard/docs/faq.md

     ```
     then check on github to see if actions is executing.
 Once it's done successfully.

+???+ Question
-???+ How to manually publish documentation?
+    # How to manually publish documentation?
     By default, every push to github will trigger a documentation dev build, with the name is ${poetry version --short}-dev.
 And every tag starts with 'v' on main/master branch will cause a release build, and documentation will be built too.

     However, by any chances, you can manually build and publish your documentation with: